surniaulula/wpsso-rest-api/readme.txt

 Tested Up To: 5.0
 Stable Tag: 1.2.0

-WPSSO Core add-on to provide an array of meta tags and Schema markup in the WordPress REST API post, term, and user queries.
+WPSSO Core add-on offers an array of meta tags and Schema markup in the WordPress REST API post, term, and user queries.

 == Description ==